endeavorcomm/le-cms/setup-cert-mgmt-system.md

 Now type exit to close the session
 Then connect again, and you shouldn't be prompted for the password this time

-When doing ssh 'certbot@remote-ip-address' and you get something like
+When doing ssh 'certbot@remote-ip-address' and you get something like:

     The authenticity of host 'hostname (remote-ip-address)' can't be established.
     ECDSA key fingerprint is SHA256:lrnbFX161VYPM+Q2OvSIWBf1Um1GKUWirSloWKrXbYE.